run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Start-and-Use-Interactive-Build-Workloads-.md

 It is also possible to open ports to specific services within the container.
 See "Next Steps" at the end of this article.

-## Prerequisites&nbsp;
+## Prerequisites

 To complete this walkthrough you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
-See:&nbsp;<https://support.run.ai/hc/en-us/articles/360010280179-Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster>
+See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md)
 *   Run:AI CLI installed on your machine.
-See:&nbsp;<https://support.run.ai/hc/en-us/articles/360010706120-Installing-the-Run-AI-Command-Line-Interface>
+See: [Installing the Run:AI Command Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)

 ## Step by Step Walkthrough